KamilMatyjaszczyk/Emulator/README.md

 Natural next steps include:

-1. Persistent save files using `localStorage` or IndexedDB
+1. Persistent save files using `localStorage`
 2. A ROM selector in the user interface
 3. Audio/APU support
 4. More memory bank controllers, such as MBC1 and MBC5